 Top it off with a veil

-Ok, so veils don’t work with every bridal look, but having one is essential if you’re going the traditional route.
+Ok, so wedding veils don’t work with every bridal ensemble, but having one is essential if you’re going the traditional route.
 From retro birdcage fascinators to cascading cathedral-style veils, there are a lot to choose from.
 Be sure to try it on with your dress before purchasing, sometimes all that extra fabric can hurt your look instead of helping it.
 Note: if you’re skipping the veil, you may want to try adding a bold hair accessory, like a crown or hair vine, to amp up your bridal look.

 Add a killer pair of shoes

 Every bride deserves a little bit of bling.
-If you love the boho look, go wild and pile on the gems and jewels.
+If you love the boho wedding look, go wild and pile on the gems and jewels.
 Stack rings, layer chokers and add a few bracelets for good measure.
 Consider yourself more of a minimalist?
 Opt for one or two understated pieces like stud earrings or a sleek bangle (these will pack a punch without taking away from your dress).
 Don’t forget to leave your ring finger free for when you say your “I dos”.